Ericonaldo/Minigrid/README.md

 ### BoxPushing environment

-This environment is an empty room, and the goal of the agent is to push the box to reach the green goal square, which provides a sparse reward.
+This environment is an empty room, and the goal of the agent is to push the box to reach every goal square, which provides a sparse reward.
 A small penalty is subtracted for the number of steps to reach every goal.

 <p align="center">